NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

 The scope of this policy includes, but is not limited to, the following North Coast Church technology resources:

-- Desktops, laptops, smartphones/PDAs, cell phones, tablets, TCDs, TCRs, and servers
+- Desktops, laptops, tablets, smartphones, point of sale devices, "internet of things" devices, servers, networking equipment, and any device involved in how information is created, processed, stored or displayed at North Coast Church.
 - Software running on the devices mentioned above
+- Software as a service (SAAS) and app subscriptions
 - Peripheral equipment, such as printers and scanners
 - Cables or connectivity-related devices

-## This policy extends to technical services, such as off-site disaster recovery solutions and Internet Service Providers (ISPs), as well as professional services, such as consultants and legal professionals hired through the IT Department
+This policy extends to technical services, such as off-site disaster recovery solutions and Internet Service Providers (ISPs), as well as professional services, such as consultants and legal professionals hired through the IT Department.

-## These include, but are not limited to, the following
+**These include, but are not limited to, the following:**

-## Professionals or firms contracted for application development and maintenance
+- Professionals or firms contracted for application development and maintenance

-## Web services provided by a third party
+- Web services provided by a third party

-## Consulting professionals
+- Consulting professionals

-## Recruiting services
+- Recruiting services

-## Training services
+- Training services

-## Disaster recovery services
+- Disaster recovery services

-## Hosted telephone services
+- Hosted telephone services

-## Telephone network services
+- Telephone network services

-## Data network services
+- Data network services

 ## **Policy Detail**

 All hardware, software, or components purchased with North Coast Church funds are the property of North Coast Church.
 This also includes all items purchased using a personal credit card, for which the employee is later reimbursed.
+Reimbursement for items covered in this policy is subject to IT approval.

 All purchase requests for hardware, software, computer-related components, internet services, or third-party electronic services must be submitted to the IT Department, via the Service Desk, for final purchase approval.
 If the requested item is already in inventory, then it will be made available to the requestor, assuming that it meets organizational unit goals.